 Sitting 350 kilometres north of the Arctic Circle lies the city of Tromso (Tromsø).
 The gateway to the Arctic, or Paris of the North, is the largest city in northern Norway, with just under 75,000 inhabitants; the city is not half as dull as one might expect.
-On the contrary, there are 12,000 students and a very lively city centre, as well as the beautiful nature around the town, which ensures that nothing is boring here.
+On the contrary, there are 12,000 students, a vibrant city centre, and beautiful nature around the town, ensuring nothing is boring here.

 Located on the island of Tromsøya in Norwegian Lapland, Tromso is dynamic and multicultural, thanks to the presence of scientists from all over the world.
-It is also full of fun things to discover in summer as well as in winter!
+It is also full of fun things to discover in summer and winter!

-At first glance, it may seem that a vacation to Tromso is for daredevils who are not afraid of the cold and dark and romantics who are willing to cross the Arctic Circle for beautiful skies and photographs, but the city is so much more.
-In fact, this city has made the northern lights closer, more accessible, and more comfortable than ever before.
+At first glance, it may seem that a vacation to Tromso is for daredevils who are not afraid of the cold and dark and romantics willing to cross the Arctic Circle for beautiful skies and photographs, but the city is so much more.
+This city has made the northern lights closer, more accessible, and more comfortable.

 Tromso can’t be compared with any other city.
 It is not called the capital of the Arctic for nothing!
-Both in winter and summer, this gorgeous place has a lot to offer.
-Let’s find out the best places to visit in Tromso and the best things to do there.
+This gorgeous place has a lot to offer both in winter and summer.
+Let’s find the best places to visit in Tromso and the best things to do there.

 Husky Tour

-If you like cute four-legged friends as much as we do, then a husky tour is something that you should definitely do!
-This is one of the most exciting activities in Tromso, which you can also perfectly combine with the Northern Lights.
+If you like cute four-legged friends as much as we do, then a husky tour is something you should do!
+This is one of the most exciting activities in Tromso, and you can also perfectly combine it with the Northern Lights.
 While driving through the beautiful wilderness, surrounded by mountains and fjords, all you hear is soft panting and barking and dog legs gently walking through the snow… Lovely!

-There are many different companies that offer dog sledding, given that this is one of the most popular activities in Tromso during the winter.
-That’s actually a good thing because the competition, fortunately, works on our favors bringing the price down a bit.
+Many different companies offer dog sledging, given that this is one of the most popular activities in Tromso during the winter.
+That’s a good thing because the competition, fortunately, works in our favour, bringing the price down a bit.

-After the trip, you can also cuddle with the hairy and friendly huskies.
-And if you really can’t get enough of the dogs, you can also visit a husky home, where you get to learn everything about this cute dog breed.
+After the trip, you can cuddle with the hairy and friendly huskies.
+And if you really can’t get enough of the dogs, you can also visit a husky home to learn about this cute dog breed.

 Go On a Northern Lights Safari

 Tromso is famous for being one of the best places in the world to see the Northern Lights.
-This wondrous natural phenomenon is sometimes even so strong that you can see it in the city center or from your hotel in Tromso.
-The experience becomes even more intense when you leave the city and go to an area where there are few houses and streetlights.
+This wondrous natural phenomenon is sometimes so strong that you can see it in the city centre or from your hotel in Tromso.
+The experience becomes even more intense when you leave the city and visit an area with few houses and streetlights.

-One of the best activities in this Arctic region that everyone should do at least once in their life is definitely An aurora tour.
-Since the sun never rises above the horizon here from November 21 to January 21, these are the best months to admire the spectacle.
+An aurora tour is one of the best activities in this Arctic region; everyone should do it at least once.
+Since the sun never rises above the horizon from 21 November to 21 January, these are the best months to admire the spectacle.

-We recommend booking an aurora tour in Tromso with a company.
-In fact, this is probably the only way to see the Northern Lights with almost one hundred percent certainty.
-Since these companies are in contact with other tours, as well as weather experts, they know exactly where you can see the light.
+We recommend booking an Aurora tour in Tromso with a company.
+This is probably the only way to see the Northern Lights with almost one hundred percent certainty.
+Since these companies are in contact with other tour companies and weather experts, they know exactly where you can see the light.

-There are other several options available to enjoy this majestic show as well.
-You can take a cruise at sea; it is a unique experience to live, and you will be able to take exceptional pictures.
-If you are not into guided tours, you can still do it on your own; you can rent a car and go on an adventure.
+There are several other options available to enjoy this majestic show as well.
+You can take a cruise at sea; it is a unique experience, and you will be able to take exceptional pictures.
+If you are not into guided tours, you can still do it alone; you can rent a car and go on an adventure.
 The tourist office will inform you about the best places to observe them.

 In any case, this is one of the not-to-be-missed adventures!
 You can’t come to Tromso in winter without seeing the Northern Lights!
 Make sure to charge your camera or phone and bring some warm clothes!